7-Segments-Board for Embedded Systems

 The module specifications are as follows:

-• General purpose push-button (PB) switches (dry contact).
+1. Input: General purpose push-button (PB) switches (dry contact).

+3. Low power consumption.
 Driving LED continuously consumes much amount of power.
 So it is desirable to minimize power loss in limiting resistors.

 Block Diagram

 Figure 4.1 shows the block diagram of 7-Segments-Board 1.0.
-In general the module consists of decoders, LED drivers, 7-segments LED display, serial-in parallel-out (SIPO), and PB switches.
+In general, the module consists of decoders, LED drivers, 7-segments LED display, serial-in parallel-out (SIPO), and PB switches.

 We only allocated 1 MCU Port (8 pins + 2 power lines) for module interfacing.
 SIPO is used to minimize port pins.
-The minimum total number of pin for driving SIPO is 3 pins only.
+The minimum total number of pins for driving SIPO is 3 pins only.

-Figure 4.1 Block Diagram of 7-Segments-Board 1.0
+Figure 1.
+Block Diagram of 7-Segments-Board 1.0

 Tools